aleksyprok/nuclear_fusion_2024_code/README.md

 #SBATCH --ntasks=124
 #SBATCH --array=0-123
 ```
 as sometime CSD3 won't let you execute so many jobs as a single array job.
-So you need to submit two seperate array jobs.
+So you need to submit two separate array jobs.